 Registration & Student Information

 Note there is one time application fee of $100 Canadian that is non-refundable for processing (and to help determine how serious people are), this fee is then deducted from the tuition of any TGWS courses taken.
+Payment can be made by E-transfer, cheque or cash.

 Payment Schedule and Refunds: